shelbyspees/speesblog/_posts/2015-09-11-twenty-five.md

 My face feels smiley.
 Ahaha.

 Honestly though, this past week has been seriously mind-blowing.
 I have an office.
 I have a career-type job.
 I have an apartment.
 I have real income.
-Six months ago I thought I'd be hustling for mediocre internships.
+Six months ago I thought I'd be hustling for mediocre internships at this point.
 Now I can say I work on awesome software tools that support global communication networks.

 My projects at work are interesting and challenging.
 My supervisors trust me to get things done.
 I'm constantly learning.
 I'm accomplishing really impressive things.
 Like, what?